mscdex/node-imap/README.md

         * 'TO' - Messages that contain the specified string in the TO field.
         * 'BODY' - Messages that contain the specified string in the message body.
         * 'TEXT' - Messages that contain the specified string in the header OR the message body.
         * 'HEADER' - **Requires two String values with the first being the header name and the second being the value to search for.** If this second string is empty, all messages with the given header name will be returned.
+Example: [ ['UNSEEN'], ['HEADER', 'SUBJECT', 'node-imap'] ]
     * The following are valid criterion that require a String parseable by JavaScript's Date object, or an instance of Date:
         * 'BEFORE' - Messages whose internal date (disregarding time and timezone) is earlier than the specified date.
         * 'ON' - Messages whose internal date (disregarding time and timezone) is within the specified date.